-This Evidence of Coverage is part of our contract with you about how Capital Health Plan Advantage Plus covers your care.
+This Evidence of Coverage is part of our contract with you about how Capital Health Plan Retiree Advantage covers your care.
 Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called "riders" or "amendments."

-The contract is in effect for months in which you are enrolled in Capital Health Plan Advantage Plus between January 1, 2017 and December 31, 2017.
+The contract is in effect for months in which you are enrolled in Capital Health Plan Retiree Advantage during your plan's contract year that begins in 2019.

-Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of Capital Health Plan Advantage Plus after December 31, 2017.
-We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2017.
+Each year, Medicare allows us to make changes to the plans that we offer.
+This means we can change the costs and benefits of Capital Health Plan Retiree Advantage.
+We can also choose to stop offering the plan, or to offer it in a different service area.